What Is Diabetes?

 - Extreme hunger

 Type 2 Diabetes*

 - Cuts or bruises which are slow to heal

 - Tingling/numbness in the hands/feet

 *Persons with type 2 diabetes often have no symptoms

 Gestational diabetes is a type of diabetes where increased blood glucose is present during pregnancy.
 Usually there are no symptoms, or the symptoms are mild and not life threatening to the pregnant woman.
 Often diabetes treatment is unnecessary after delivery because blood glucose levels usually return to normal after delivery.

 The risk of developing diabetes is increased later in life.
 All types of diabetes are harmful to your health, but in many cases symptoms of diabetes can be managed.
-For more diabetes information, contact the DeKalb Medical Center for Outpatient Diabetes Education at 404.501.1790.
+For more diabetes information, contact the DeKalb Medical Nutrition and Diabetes Education Center at 404.501.1790.